 - Some participants might talk too much – It’s great to have enthusiastic peeps in the team, but sometimes, they might dominate the conversation and make others reluctant to speak up.
 Group brainstorming shouldn’t get one-sided, right?

-- Takes time to plan and host – It may not be a really long discussion, but you still need to make a detailed plan and agenda beforehand to make sure it goes takes smoothly.
+- Takes time to plan and host – It may not be a really long discussion, but you still need to make a detailed plan and agenda beforehand to ensure it goes smoothly.
 This can be pretty time-consuming.

 Group Brainstorming at Work vs at School

-Group brainstorming can take place anywhere, in the classroom, a meeting room, your office, or maybe a cafe.
+Group brainstorming can take place anywhere, in the classroom, a meeting room, your office, or even in a virtual brainstorming session.
 Most of us have done it in both our school and working lives, but have you ever stopped to think of the differences between the two?

 Brainstorming at work is practical and more result-oriented as it aims to address the real problems that companies are facing.
 Meanwhile, in classes, it’s likely to be a more academic or theoretical method that helps promote thinking skills and often focuses on a given topic, so the output generally doesn’t pull as much weight.